-- (1) Upon request, an employee may be granted paid parental leave when the employee becomes a biological parent or a child is placed in the employee's home pending adoption or permanent legal guardianship.
-The period of such leave shall not exceed fifteen (15) weeks, and shall be negotiated to minimize its impact on the academic calendar. - (2) If both parents are employees of the College covered by this CBA, one fifteen (15) week period will be available to each parent-employees under this program for each qualifying event (birth, adoption, or permanent legal guardianship of a child) subject to approval of a modified work plan as set forth in 17.7.b (6). - (3) Upon request, employees may receive paid parental leave under this program once every three (3) years.
-Paid parental leave may not be granted more than twice during the employee's term of employment. - (4) Eligibility and Conditions - a To be eligible for participation in the program, an employee must have been employed for a minimum of one (1) academic year.
-This program does not apply to individuals on a temporary, term limited, or visiting appointment.
+(1) Upon request, an employee may be granted paid parental leave when the

-- b.
+- employee becomes a biological parent or a child is placed in the employee's home pending adoption or permanent legal guardianship.
+The period of such leave shall not exceed 600 hours, and shall be negotiated to minimize its impact on the academic calendar. - (2) If both parents are employees of the College covered by this CBA, each will receive their 600 hours of leave, but the way in which they take it is subject to approval of a modified work plan as set forth in 17.7 b (6).
+Minimizing the disruption to the academic program is essential. - (3) Paid parental leave may not be granted more than twice during the employee's term of employment. - (4) Eligibility and Conditions - a.
+This program does not apply to individuals on a temporary, term limited, or visiting appointment. - b.
 The period of paid parental leave will be prorated and adjusted based on the FTE classification of the employee. - c.
 Employees on soft money shall be eligible for participation in the program to the extent that such benefits are permitted by the terms of the contract or grant, and by the rules of the funding agency.
 Furthermore, paid parental leave will only be permitted where adequate funds are available. - d.
 As a condition of receiving paid parental leave, the employee must sign a written agreement to return to their position at the end of the leave period for one (1) semester, or for a period equivalent to the leave period that was granted.
-This time does not include time awarded for a sabbatical or other type of leave. - e.
-Employees on paid parental leave shall not engage in outside employment unless such employment is approved in advance and outlined in the modified work plan required in Section (6) below.
+This time does not include time awarded for a sabbatical or other type of leave. - In the case of failure to live up to this agreement, the employee must repay the college for the leave.
+If the employee has been employed with New College for more than ten (10) years and they choose to leave employment with New College within one year of the end of their paid parental leave, they will be required to repay the paid parental leave from their sick leave balance, before any calculation for sick leave payout is made. - e.
+Employees on paid parental leave shall not engage in outside employment unless such employment is approved in advance and outlined in the modified work plan required in Section (6) below. - f.
+In the event that severe budgetary constraints are imposed on the College, the feasibility of this paid parental leave policy may be renegotiated at any time.

-(2) Notice of Request for Paid Parental Leave
+(5) Notice of Request for Paid Parental Leave